GbengaLadapo/Knights-Tour/README.md

 ## Usage

-To run the program, use a Python 3 interpreter:
+To run the program, use a Python 3 interpreter

+## Results
+The program prints out the minimum number of moves required to solve the puzzle, the number of nodes expanded during the search, and the time taken for each of the A* and Branch & Bound algorithms.